 If you’re an artist who works best while listening to something informative in the studio, then look no further.
 These podcasts for artists are the perfect soundtrack to keep you inspired and motivated by your career and financial goals.
 From creative problem solving to personal finance, this roundup of the top 11 podcasts for artists will help you with the business of art, the gallery world or even just getting through the day.

 Money Podcasts for Artists

 1. Planet Money by National Public Radio

-It may not exactly fall squarely into the podcasts for artists category, the NPR production Planet Money looks into the more interesting side of finance, from the national debt crisis to new businesses to take note of.
+It may not exactly fall squarely into the podcasts for artists category, but the NPR production Planet Money looks into the more interesting side of finance, from the national debt crisis to new businesses to take note of.
 It’s always inspiring and their DIY finance episodes are really resourceful, although their take on the art world is fun, too.
 If you’re looking for a nuanced take on why one of the art world’s most successful artists demands so much for his celebrated artwork, listen to their Damien Hirst podcast, Why a dead shark costs $12 million.

 2. YNAB – You Need A Budget

 Art podcasts aren’t exactly known for doling out too many financial tips.
 Instead of trying to DIY your budget, why not get some advice from the experts instead?
 The You Need a Budget podcast is based on the company’s namesake budgeting app, but the show offers more than just how-to’s: It digs into the right strategies to balance your budget by laser-focusing on proven strategies.
 From interviews with experts to budgeting rules and penny-pinching, it digs into the nitty-gritty of saving and how to keep track of your spending.
 Best of all, the YNAB podcast is not limited to iTunes; you can also listen on SoundCloud.
 If you’re looking to make swift changes in your finances this year, this might be the podcast for you.